Physical Significance of Count Bounds to the Fundamental Measures

 Experimental Support

 The most direct confirmation of count bounds would be a description of the effective mass of a galaxy.
-In that the mass of most galaxies exceeds that upper count bound of mass, we find gravity constrained, proportionate to the bound mass, a function of the mass density profile along the orbital path of a star.
+In that the mass of most galaxies exceeds the upper count bound to mass per increment of elapsed time tf, we find gravity constrained, proportionate to the bound mass, a function of the mass density profile along the orbital path of a star.

-We can use Newton's expression to replace the modeled velocity vm with a classical set of terms, G, M and R, but as values are difficult to present in classical form, we use the modeled velocity vm as a proxy.
-The solution occurs only where vm=ve such that vm describes the path of least energy.
-For the Milky Way, this produces an effective velocity curve that matches the modeled velocity with a 1.394 km/s standard deviation.
+We can use Newton's expression to replace the modeled velocity vm with the physical constants, G, M and R, but as these values are difficult to measure today, we use the modeled velocity vm as a proxy for demonstration of the relation between bound mass and orbital velocity.
+The solution occurs only where the modeled and effective velocities are equal vm=ve.
+For the Milky Way, this produces an effective velocity curve that matches the modeled velocity having a 1.394 km/s standard deviation.

 Discussion

-Firstly, we clarify what is meant when we use the term frequency to describe the notions of length, mass, and time.
-Specifically, we recognize not the dimension, but the count of the corresponding reference measure with respect to the count of another reference measure.
-This is to say that Measurement Quantization (MQ) does not approach the description of phenomena as a function of measure (i.e. SI Units), but as a description of counts.
+Firstly, we clarify what is meant when we use the term frequency when describing comparisons of measure for length, mass, and time.
+Specifically, we recognize not the distance, but the count of the corresponding reference measure with respect to the count of another reference measure.
+This is to say that Measurement Quantization (MQ) does not approach the description of phenomena as a function of measure (i.e. SI Units), but as a description of counts of fundamental units of measure, where those fundamental measures are resolved as an emergent property of the expanding sphere of information identifying the universe.

-Thus, length frequency - the count of the reference measure for length with respect to a count of the reference measure for time nL/nT=1 is such a well-known count bound that it is perhaps the most overlooked and significant frequency in modern theory.
-The relation is typically measured in the context of the distance traveled by light in vacuum with respect to elapsed time.
-Another relation of importance is the count of a reference mass nM when compared to a count of a reference time nT.
+Thus, length frequency - the count of the reference measure for length with respect to a count of the reference measure for time nL/nT=1 is such a well-known count bound that it is perhaps the most significant frequency in modern theory.
+The relation is typically measured in the context of the distance traveled by light in vacuum relative to elapsed time.
+Another relation of importance is the count of a reference mass nM when compared to a count of elapsed time nT.
 We call the upper count bound of nM/nT the mass frequency.
-The count nT of tf inversed is the frequency, also known as the Planck frequency.
-And finally the upper count bound of lf with respect to a count of mf we call the length-to-mass frequency.
+The inverse count nT of tf is known as frequency, also known as the Planck frequency.
+And finally the upper count bound of lf with respect to a count of mf we identify as the length-to-mass frequency.

-The last quality of measurement frequency is unique to the MQ approach.
-Specifically, we bring to your attention that the upper counts of length and mass with respect to time are equal.
-This can be very useful in some expressions as substitution from one count to another is possible where the associated value is known to be equal.
+The last quality of measurement frequency are the upper counts of length and mass with respect to time when equal.
+This can be very useful in some expressions as substitution from one count to another is possible where the associated value is known to be equal in magnitude.
 By example, we can have an expression such as nLtf which we are unable to reduce or consolidate.
 Because the magnitude of nL=nT, we can make a substitution and then reduce to the dimension of time, t=nTtf.
 That is, the substitution of a value equivalent count for the purposes of comparison with respect to another count can be carried out without issue, enabling us to draw comparisons with a dimension not specifically described at the outset.
 We might call this the 'principle of quantized equivalence'.